 Babka is a Jewish dessert and can be traced back to early 19th century Jewish communities in Eastern Europe.

-Both babka and brioche are made with an enriched dough.
-Brioche does not include a filling and can be used as a sandwich bread.
-Babka is a sweet bread with a chocolate or cinnamon filling.
+Both babka and brioche are made with an enriched dough, but babka has a filling and brioche does not.
+Brioche can be used as a sandwich bread, and babka serves well as a dessert or treat due to the sweet filling and dough.

 What do you eat babka with?